telefonicaid/fiware-cloto/README.rst

         </Files>
     </Directory>

-Note that PATH_TO_fiware-cloto should be: /opt/policyManager/fiware-cloto
+Note that PATH_TO_fiware-cloto should be: ``/opt/policyManager/fiware-cloto``

-Finally you sould add cloto port to this httpd.conf file
+Finally you should add cloto port to this httpd.conf file

     Listen 8000